wcko87/rabiribi-randomizer/index.md

   },
   ```
   In here, you can set the flags used by the item shuffle.
+  * `DARKNESS_WITHOUT_LIGHT_ORB`: If this flag is true, the game might expect you to go into dark areas, even if you don't have the Light Orb.
   * `ZIPS_REQUIRED`: Zips are glitches that allow you to clip through terrain.
-The main types of zips are slide zips, hammer roll zips and semisolid clips.
+The main types of zips are slide zips and hammer roll zips.
 If this flag is turned on, reaching some of the items may require zips to be performed.
 If turned off, all the required items can be obtained without the need for zips.
+  * `SEMISOLID_CLIPS_REQUIRED`: Semisolid Clips refers to clipping through semisolid (one-way) platforms via a specific glitch.
+If this flag is turned on, reaching some of the items may require semisolid clips to be performed.
+If turned off, all the required items can be obtained without the need for semisolid clips.
   * `ADVANCED_TRICKS_REQUIRED`: There are many tricks in the game that requires advanced knowledge of how the game works to perform.
 Turning off this flag removes the need for some of the more advanced tricks to obtain all the required items.
   * `BLOCK_CLIPS_REQUIRED`: Block clips are performed by quick-dropping onto the top of a one-tile block to obtain the item inside the block.
 Turning off this flag removes the need for block clips.
   * `STUPID_HARD_TRICKS`: There are some tricks that we consider ridiculous, even for speedrunners.
 Keeping this flag off removes the need for any of these tricks to be performed.
 We recommend keeping this off to preserve sanity.
-  * `POST_GAME_ALLOWED`/`POST_IRISU_ALLOWED`/`HALLOWEEN_REACHABLE`/`WARP_DESTINATION_REACHABLE`: These flags determine whether it is required to enter these areas/chapters to obtain all the required items.
+  * `PLURKWOOD_REACHABLE/POST_GAME_ALLOWED`/`POST_IRISU_ALLOWED`/`HALLOWEEN_REACHABLE`/`WARP_DESTINATION_REACHABLE`: These flags determine whether it is required to enter these areas/chapters to obtain all the required items.
 For example, turning `POST_GAME_ALLOWED` off means that there is no need to enter post-game to obtain the requried items.

 * The next part of the config file is the `to_shuffle` list.
   ```